MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/identity-access-policies.md

 > Be sure to enable this policy, by choosing **On**.
 Also consider using the [What if](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-whatif) tool to test the policy

 ## Apply APP data protection policies
-App protection policies (APP) define which apps are allowed and the actions they can take with your organization's data.
+App Protection Policies (APP) define which apps are allowed and the actions they can take with your organization's data.
 The choices available in APP enable organizations to tailor the protection to their specific needs.
 For some, it may not be obvious which policy settings are required to implement a complete scenario.
 To help organizations prioritize mobile client endpoint hardening, Microsoft has introduced taxonomy for its APP data protection framework for iOS and Android mobile app management.

 The APP data protection framework is organized into three distinct configuration levels, with each level building off the previous level: